14 Mistakes Made Only by Short-Sighted People Who Can’t See the Bigger Picture

 KOSTIANTYN POSTUMITENKO

-I get it, climbing the career ladder is important.
-But if you’re missing out on family dinners, friends’ weddings, or your kid’s recitals, you might want to rethink your priorities.
-Strong relationships aren’t just nice to have — they’re your support system when life gets tough.
+Climbing the career ladder is important, but if you’re missing out on family dinners, friends’ weddings, or your kid’s school plays, you’ve got your priorities skewed.
+Strong relationships aren’t just nice to have—they’re your actual support system for when life gets inevitably tough.
+If you neglect them now for the sake of a promotion, you might find yourself at the top of the ladder with nobody there to celebrate with you.

 9. Dodging tough conversations